trungng92/investment-info/README.md

 Instead, we have something known as a "Progressive Tax System".
 In a Progressive Tax "[the tax rate increases as the taxable amount increases](https://en.wikipedia.org/wiki/Progressive_tax)"

 So what does this mean?
 It means that your income is split up into different brackets, and each bracket is taxed at a different rate.
-This means that _no matter what_, by making more money, you _never_ pay more taxes.
+This means that _no matter what_, it is always beneficial to make more money.
 For example, if you made $50,000, and the tax brackets were set up as:

 ```
 Tax % | Tax Bracket